Sleepy Hollow, New York: Emergency services

+Rescue Hose Company No. 1, 11 Lawrence Ave., organized following the "Great Book Bindery Fire" of 1887.
+This fire station is famous for its door.

+Tower Ladder 38 at SHFD Central Fire Headquarters, 28 Beekman Ave.

-As of 2014, the village's police department had 27 officers, four school crossing guards, and three civilian employees.
+As of 2025, the village's police department had 24 officers, six school crossing guards, and 10 civilian employees.
 The village is also served by the New York State Police and Westchester County Department of Public Safety.

-Police officers from the villages of Sleepy Hollow and Dobbs Ferry, the town of Greenburgh, and the New York State Police make up a Marine / H.E.A.T.
-Unit.

-As of 2006, police base salaries in Sleepy Hollow were low compared to other Westchester County forces, in part due to the lower tax base.
+The Westchester County Marine Unit provides police coverage and services along the Westchester County side of the Hudson River.

-The Sleepy Hollow Fire Department began with organization of the North Tarrytown Fire Patrol on May 26, 1876.
+The Sleepy Hollow Fire Department (SHFD) began with organization of the North Tarrytown Fire Patrol on May 26, 1876.
 Within 25 years it had grown to five companies in three fire stations.
-As of 2019, there were three engines, one tower ladder, one rescue, and other equipment.
+As of 2025, there were three engines, one tower ladder, one rescue, two fireboats and other equipment.
 The fire department is run by volunteers and responds to over 300 calls each year.
-The local Phelps Hospital responds to hundreds of emergencies per year.

 Emergency medical services in Sleepy Hollow depend on volunteers assisted by paid staff.
-The Ambulance Corps has two basic life support ambulances.
+The Ambulance Corps has two basic life support ambulances and an EMT fly-car.
 Mount Pleasant Paramedics provides advanced life support.
+The award-winning Emergency Department of the local Phelps Hospital sees more than 28,000 patient visits annually.

 Education

-Most of Sleepy Hollow is in Union Free School District of the Tarrytowns while a portion is in Pocantico Hills Central School District.
-Sleepy Hollow High School is part of the Union Free School District of Tarrytowns.
-The mascot of the school is the Headless Horseman.
-It is consistently ranked in the top 5-10% of high schools in New York State.
+Sleepy Hollow is in Union Free School District of the Tarrytowns.
+Sleepy Hollow High School is consistently ranked in the top 5-10% of high schools in New York State.
+The school's mascot is the Headless Horseman.
+Younger students attend John Paulding School for prekindergarten and kindergarten, W. L. Morse School for first and second grades, and Washington Irving Intermediate School for grades three through five.

 The Warner Library, member of Westchester Library System, is located on North Broadway just south of Patriot's Park where Tarrytown ends and Sleepy Hollow begins.
 The library has served both villages since 1929.
-It was built and gifted to the two communities by Worcester Reed Warner, a mechanical engineer, wealthy industrialist, and philanthropist, and his wife Cornelia.
-The library provides a wide variety of cultural and educational resources, from bilingual storytimes and thematic lectures to concerts and art workshops.
+It was built and gifted to the two communities by Worcester Reed Warner, a mechanical engineer, industrialist, and philanthropist, and his wife Cornelia.